emcpwns/rpgchat/README.md

 was also switched from document.write statements to innerHTML editing.
 This alows any changing content to not overwrite the entire page.
 ###### v0.1.0
 Initial release.
 Content is generated using Chance.Js.
 Scenario generation prints directely to screen using a series of document.write statements.

-> *Since this is a 100% client-sided web-based project, the master branch and gh-pages branch are identicle*